billbuchanan/esecurity/z_assessments/coursework/README.md

-# Coursework
+# Analysis of Next Generation Cryptography
-The coursework hand-in date is: Monday, X May 2020, 11:59pm.
+The coursework hand-in date is: **Monday, 8 May 2020, 11:59pm**.
 There will be a hand-in in Moodle for your submission.

 ## Requirements